 Golf in the Golden Isles

 With multiple championship golf courses to choose from, the Golden Isles is a golfing destination.
 Despite the winter season, you can still play a round of golf at any of the Golden Isles’ breathtaking Scottish-links style courses.
-Reserve your tee time at the King and Prince Golf Course, located on the site of the former Hampton Plantation.
+Reserve your tee time at the King and Prince Golf Course, located on the quieter north end of St. Simons Island.
 Golfers will enjoy playing this 18-hole, 72-par course surrounded by ancient oaks, marshes and lakes.
-Or, if you’re looking for something a little more luxurious, Sea Island boasts bucket-list-worthy courses for its guests and members to play.
+Or, if you’re looking for a private course, Sea Island boasts bucket-list-worthy courses for its guests and members to play.

 Check out our current lodging specials to start planning your winter getaway to the Golden Isles.